-A slide presentation updated with August 2017 data shows the Midwest inflation rate dropped slightly from July to August for larger urban metropolitan areas.
-The smaller urban metropolitan areas noticed a 0.21% increase and the non-metropolitan urban areas saw an increase of 0.11%.
+A slide presentation updated with October 2017 data shows the Midwest inflation rate increased slightly from September to October for both smaller metro areas (0.39 percent) and non-metro areas (0.41 percent).
+The larger metropolitan areas noticed a -0.05 percent decrease.

 Access this slide presentation.

 Learn more about the CPI.